earthly/website/blog/_posts/2021-07-23-command-line-tools.md

 ## GitUpdate

 This tool is another find from the [Lobste.rs] thread.
 When working on a git branch, I like to commit my work frequently.
-For example, before I try to delete some large block of text in a blog post or before I attempt to refactor some piece of code, I commit my work.
-I'll squash, or restructure, these commits later on, but for convenience I have a git alias called `wip` ('work in progress`).
+For example, before I try to delete some large block of text in a blog post, or before I attempt to refactor some piece of code, I commit my work.
+Of course, I'll squash, or restructure, these commits later on, but for convenience, I have a git alias called `wip` ('work in progress`) which gives me a low effort way to commit.

 ```
 git wip = !git add --all; git ci -m WIP